Virtual Visitation and Child Custody Attorneys in Morris County NJ

 The topic of virtual visitation should be addressed in the parenting plan, as technological tools (i.e., instant messaging, Facetime, Skype, email, video mail and conferencing) can be used to enhance and not interfere with parenting time.
 As the number of divorced parents grow, virtual visitation has the potential to enrich existing parent-child relationships.

-By allowing parents to become more involved in their children’s lives, even on a “remote” basis, both parties can benefit from basic family moments where the parent traditionally had to be physically present with the child:
+By allowing parents to become more involved in their children’s lives, even on a “remote” basis, both parties can benefit from basic family moments such as the example below where the parent traditionally had to be physically present with the child:

 - stories before bedtime